sunnyRavindra/Botcat/pages/Docker/Docker DevEnv Setup.md

-- I prefer using "code" folder in my home directory for all my git projects
+- I pory for all my git projects

 ```
 ~/code/